Finn and the trailer

 My own experience with this was heart-wrenching.
 I raised my Rottie, Emma, from 8 weeks old to 6 years old.
 She was always an assertive dog, but I was up to the task of being her mom.
 However, she would target other dogs.
 Once she made up her mind that someone had to go, there was no changing it.
 She repeatedly attacked Leah, a housemate.
 Medication was a mixed blessing, for while it helped somewhat, a missed dose was catastrophic.
 For her, it was a bandaid at best.

 The third time she attacked Leah, I was extremely fortunate that my daughter was home ill.
 I am not sure how things would have unfolded if I was alone.
 Emma was determined to kill Leah.
 She had a vicious hold on Leah’s front leg.
 Leah was screaming in fear and pain, urinating and defecating.
 I had one hand on Emma’s collar and one arm around Leah, but I didn’t have the strength or wingspan to do any good.
-Emma dragged us all across the kitchen floor, with blood mixing with feces.
+Emma dragged us all across the kitchen floor, Leah’s blood mixing with feces.

 The only option I could think of was to shove my fingers in Emma’s eyes.
 No response.
 She was in another zone entirely.
 Eventually, when Emma tried to reposition her hold on Leah’s leg, my daughter managed to pull her off.